splineops/splineops/docs/user-guide/02_resize.rst

-In the least-squares setting, this is done using a second family of functions :math:`\{\tilde{\varphi}_{k,T}\}_{k\in\mathbb{Z}}`, often called the analysis functions.
+In the least-squares setting, this is done using a second family of functions :math:`\{\tilde{\varphi}_{k,T}\}_{k\in\mathbb{Z}}`, often called the analysis functions (also called dual-basis functions).
 They are chosen to be dual to the synthesis functions, in the sense of the biorthonormality relation

 .. math::